kyletakeda/kyletakeda.github.io/essays/final-project-idea.md

 Admins have control to site to update inventory and let users know what is in stock and future releases.
 Some possible mockup pages include:

-Landing page
+Landing page,
-Home page
+Home page,
-Admin home page
+Admin home page,
-Mens clothing page
+Mens clothing page,
-Womens clothing page
+Womens clothing page,
 kids clothing page

 ## Use Cast Ideas